HoroTW/GPU-Screen-Recorder/README.md

 This is a screen recorder that has minimal impact on system performance by recording a window using the GPU only, similar to shadowplay on windows.

+The output is an h264 encoded video with aac audio.

 This project is still early in development.

 # Performance